muftring/iu-statistics/final-exam/submission.md

 **1.** *In OLS regression, what does the method of least squares refer to?*

-least squares refers to the smallest sum of residuals
+In the context of OLS, least squares refers to the method of finding the smallest sum of residuals.
+The objective is find the intercept and slope of a straight line (or plane) through a multi-dimensional space which has the smallest sum of residuals.
+Least squares finds the residuals for each point in the multi-dimensional space: the difference between the location of the point and the straight linear line (or plane) squared.
+Each of the residual values are then summed up.
+We can compare the sum of residuals for multiple placements of straight lines/planes.
+The one with the smaller sum of residuals is generally a better linear predictor.

 **2.** *What does the F statistic in an OLS model (just one model) indicate?
 What is the null hypothesis regarding this statistic?*